TritonDataCenter/manta-nfs/README.md

     set.

-  * The `database` section can be used to configure where and how the server will cache local copies of the Manta objects.
-The location, size of the cache, the time-to-live, writeback delay time and number of parallel writebacks for the cache can be set in this section.
+  * The `database` section can be used to configure where and how the server caches local copies of the Manta objects.
+The location, size of the cache, the time-to-live, writeback delay time, and number of parallel writebacks for the cache can be set in this section.

-    The default cache is under '/var/tmp/mfsdb' with a size limit of 5GB of local disk space.
+    The default cache is under `/var/tmp/mfsd` with a size limit of 5GB of local disk space.
 The time-to-live is the number of seconds a file will be cached before checking to see if it is stale.
 The default is twelve hours (43200 seconds).
 The writeback time is the number of seconds a dirty file